David G. Roskies

 Research

 One major focus of David Roskies’s work is the Holocaust.
 In 1971, B’nai B’rith Hillel Foundations, Inc., published his Nightwords: A Midrash on the Holocaust, one of the first liturgies on the subject ever to appear.
-Nightwords has entered its fifth edition, was adapted into Hebrew, and was recently reissued by CLAL.
+Nightwords has entered its fifth edition, was adapted into Hebrew, and was later reissued online by CLAL.
 In 1984, Harvard University Press published Against the Apocalypse: Responses to Catastrophe in Modern Jewish Culture, which won the Ralph Waldo Emerson Prize from Phi Beta Kappa and has since been translated into Russian and Hebrew.
 A companion volume, The Literature of Destruction, was published by the Jewish Publication Society in 1989.
-In 2012, he completed this chapter in his career with Holocaust Literature: A History and Guide (Brandeis University Press), coauthored with Naomi Diamant; it is accompanied by an online curriculum by Dr. Roskies called Reading in Time (2013).
+In 2012, he continued this chapter in his career with Holocaust Literature: A History and Guide (Brandeis University Press), coauthored with Naomi Diamant.

 A third focus of Dr. Roskies’s work is reflected in the title of a book of related essays published in 1999, The Jewish Search for a Usable Past.
-In 2008, he finally tried his hand at writing a memoir: Yiddishlands (Wayne State University Press) is the story of modern Yiddish culture as told through Dr. Roskies’s family history and the medium of Yiddish song.
-A CD of his mother singing accompanies the volume.
-An interview with Dr. Roskies about Yiddishlands was published in the Jewish Daily Forward.
+In 2008, he finally tried his hand at writing a memoir: Yiddishlands (Wayne State University Press) is the story of modern Yiddish culture as told through family history and the medium of Yiddish song.